 - (a) The Assessment Board considers the spreadsheet of student marks (the 'Record of Assessment'), which shall be double-checked to ensure accuracy. - (b) A full set of marks for all assessment components attained by a student (the 'Academic Transcript') shall be prepared for each student.
-This shall include: - (i) the decision of the Assessment Board regarding progression or classification, - (ii) the Part mark, where appropriate, or overall mark at the end of any programme, - (iii) the overall module marks and any component marks.
+This shall include: - (i) the decision of the Assessment Board regarding progression or classification, - (ii) the overall module marks.